-- Britain is becoming a Muslim State because the Muslim population has increased 10 fold in recent years and it’s now the second largest religion in the UK.
+- Britain is becoming a Muslim state because the Muslim population has increased tenfold in recent years and it’s now the second-largest religion in the UK.

 - The majority of the Muslim refugee immigrants are terrorist.